kemitchell/blockchain-commons-patron-agreement/terms.md

 # Representative

-_Company_ agrees to appoint a **Technical Representative** by giving _Notice_ of their name, title, and email address before work starts. _Company_ agrees to appoint a replacement _Technical Representative_ if the current one leaves or becomes unavailable.
-If _Company_ or any _Affiliate_ has technical staff, the _Technical Representative_ must be a member of the technical staff.
+_Company_ agrees to appoint a **Primary Contact** by giving _Notice_ of their name, title, and email address before work starts. _Company_ agrees to appoint a replacement _Primary Contact_ if the current one leaves or becomes unavailable.
+If _Company_ or any _Affiliate_ has technical staff, the _Primary Contact_ must be a member of the technical staff.

 # Responsiveness